HenriTEL/INSA-IF_Parc_Auto/README.md

 The **tcl** and **ncurses** libraries.
 > If you encounter Undefined references problems, you probably need to install it.
 > ```sh
-> sudo apt-get install ncurses tcl
+> sudo apt-get install ncurses-dev tcl-dev
 > ```

 Installation